jackson-at-bentley/fir/README.md

 - Elements with the `Element` type.
 - Models with the `Model` type.
 - Aspects with the `Aspect` type.
 Use `Meta` for external source aspects.
 Note the `aspects` property on `Element`.
 The caveat is that aspects cannot have navigation properties until the iTwin API allows you to get their ID.
 - Link-table relationships with the `Relationship` type.
 These take a little bit of care.
 They have an `anchor` property for provenance.
 You can't feed them to `sync` because if any part of a relationship changes it's considered a different relationship: anchor, class, source, or target.
 Use `put` instead.
+If a property besides these on a relationship changes, like one specified in a custom schema, `put` will not update the relationship because it must compare unknown properties between two link-table relationships.
+This is a limitation that should be addressed if the library is ever updated.
 - Navigation properties by [extending or escaping the library](#extending-fir-). `fir` comes with the common ones, like parent-child relationships and element-model relationships.

 ### Growing taller